+We are pleased to announce that Group De Nora is celebrating 100th anniversary and has planned many activities during the year to mark the milestone.
+To commemorate the occasion a book was also released, De Nora - Stories from a Century of Life.
+It tells the story of our 100-year race towards the future, highlighting our unwavering dedication to innovation and sustainability.
+The book is now available in bookstores worldwide and online.
 Safety and health at the workplace is the number one priority for your company.
-This year, we decided to stress this once again by celebrating the National Safety week held between 4th to 10th March, by organizing a poster making competition to highlight the importance of Safety in all spheres of life so as to prevent mishaps and accidents resulting out of neglect or lack of awareness.
+This year too, we celebrated the National Safety week held between 4th to 10th March, by organizing a poster making competition.
 The theme of the competition was Safety at work.
-The competition received huge response and many beautiful posters were received.
+The competition received huge response and many beautiful posters were conceived.
 Further, the Company has implemented many best practices across the plant to reduce mishaps and ensure a safe workplace.
+We also celebrated the World Day for Safety and Health at Work on 28th April by distributing Safety booklets to all our employees.